zowe/community/Technical-Steering-Committee/guidelines/breaking-changes.md

 2. Runtime Deprecation

-    - Emits a warning at runtime on first use of the deprecated API or when CLI is used
+    - Emits a warning at runtime on first use of the deprecated API or when CLI is used.
+This the default behavior (corresponds to environment variable `ZOWE_DEPRECATION=warning` for CLI and configuration option `zowe.setup.runtimeDeprecation: warning` in `zowe.yaml` for z/OS Components).
-    - Can be disabled (environment variable `ZOWE_DEPRECATION_WARN=0` for CLI and  configuration option `zowe.setup.deprecation.warning` in `zowe.yaml` for z/OS Components).
+    - Can be disabled (by environment variable `ZOWE_DEPRECATION=silent` for CLI and configuration option `zowe.setup.runtimeDeprecation: silent` in `zowe.yaml` for z/OS Components).
-    - Can be changed to cause an runtime error (by `ZOWE_DEPRECATION_RUNTIME_ERROR=1` and configuration option `zowe.setup.deprecation.runtime-error` in `zowe.yaml` for z/OS Components).
+    - Can be changed to cause an runtime error (by `ZOWE_DEPRECATION=error` and configuration option `zowe.setup.runtimeDeprecation: error` in `zowe.yaml` for z/OS Components).

 3. End-of-Life